 The ANZCHOG Office is a small team who work closely with our extensive multi-disciplinary membership and international colleagues.
 We are passionate about our work and are dedicated to making a difference for children experiencing cancer.

 Robyn works closely with the ANZCHOG Board, developing and operationalising ANZCHOG's strategic plan.
 Robyn provides oversight to all of ANZCHOG's office activities and is responsible for establishing and maintaining relationships with ANZCHOG's national and international partners and supporters.
 She provides overarching management of ANZCHOG-sponsored trial activity.

 Dr Janelle Jones

 Janelle manages ANZCHOG's research programs, coordinating project development, national collaborations and securing research funding.
 She also undertakes policy development and provides extensive grant management support.
 Janelle is also responsible for ANZCHOG’s communications and is the staff liaison for ANZCHOG's Annual Scientific Meeting.

 Michelle provides high level quality oversight of ANZCHOG sponsored clinical trials.
 She provides trial management support, review and development of trial quality management plans, and implements ANZCHOG quality processes and activities.
-Michelle is also responsible for all the on-site monitoring activities of ANZCHOG sponsored clinical trials.

 Dr Kathryn Kinross